xot/ElectraOne/DOCUMENTATION.md

 - whether the control sends 7bit (```False``` or 0) or 14 bit (```True``` or 1) values, and
 - the actual CC parameter number (between 0..127, -1 if not mapped).

-The constructor for ```CCInfo``` accepts a four-tuple as parameter, to allow the definition of a CC map for a preloaded preset to look like
+The constructor for ```CCInfo``` accepts a four-tuple as parameter, to allow the definition of a CC map for a curated preset to look like

 ```
 {'Device On': (-1,11,False,1),'State': (-1,11,False,2),'Feedback': (-1,11,True,3),...
 ```

-The full preloaded definition for the Looper device in ```Devices.py``` then looks like this:
+The full curated definition for the Looper device in ```Devices.py``` then looks like this:

 ```
 DEVICES = {